linode/apl-examples/vote-app/README.md

-# apl-example-app
+# Vote App

-This repo contains the source code to build the `vote`, `worker` and `results` images for deploying the the `APL Example App` - based on the [Example Voting App](https://github.com/dockersamples/example-voting-app) - using the provided quickstart Helm charts in the APL Catalog.
+This repo contains the source code to build the `vote`, `worker` and `results` images for deploying the the `Vote App` - based on the [Example Voting App](https://github.com/dockersamples/example-voting-app) - using the provided quickstart Helm charts in the Akamai App Platform Catalog.

 <img title="Voting App" alt="App diagram" src="Voting App.jpg">